Introducing… The First Family Series!

-He handed the child monitor to Elijah.
+Nick handed the child monitor to Elijah.
 “We’re going to leave the twins here with you for now.
-I think it would scare them if we woke them in the middle of the night to take them with us.”
+I think it would scare them if we woke them to take them with us.”

 “Believe me, I know.
 As I said to Sam and Scotty, nothing that matters will change.
 We’re still a family.
 You and the twins are still our family, and we’re going to stick together and get through this.
 I promise.”

-The young man nodded, but Nick saw the wariness, the fear, the uncertainty they were all feeling.
+The young man nodded, but Nick saw the same wariness, fear and uncertainty they were all feeling.